Vinyl Lounge is a free community event that’s all about discovering and sharing music through vinyl records.

 This is at a church?
 Is this a religious event?

 Vinyl Lounge is facilitated and hosted by the community of West Central Abbey, which is affiliated with the Episcopal Church, but this is not a “church” event as most people understand it.
-You don’t need to be a part of the Abbey community to attend.
+You don’t need to be part of the Abbey community to attend.
 No one will pressure you to join anything.
-We love our church, but this isn’t an event where we’ll try to sell you on it.
 Whatever your beliefs, you are welcome at Vinyl Lounge.
 So why have it in a church?
 For one thing, the space is truly beautiful.
 It’s one of the oldest churches in Spokane, with gothic architecture and stained glass windows.
 The acoustics are great, and we think listening to music in a sacred space adds something unique to the experience.
 Even if you’re not a religious person, you might just find yourself having a spiritual experience hearing artists like Chappell Roan, Kendrick Lamar or Metallica on vinyl in a church space.
+Additionally, creativity and curiosity are a big part of our culture at the Abbey, so this event fits in well with the work we do in the community.

 more about the stereo